oddlyfunctional/know_it_all/README.md

 end
 ```

-Alternatively, you can use the bangless form of the authorization method (`authorize`), which doesn't raise an exception and return an array of errors:
+Alternatively, you can use the bangless form of the authorization method (`authorize`), which doesn't raise an exception and returns the errors in the policy:

 ```ruby
 class OrdersController < ApplicationController